 The successful applicant(s) will be presented with the award at an event organised by the NSW Chapter of AASE Inc.

 An award of $500 is presented to the winner.
 Additional encouragement awards may be given.

 How do I submit?

 - Forward the original paper as an email attachment.

 - Please submit as a Word document, so your paper can be de-identified for review.
 Electronic copies should be emailed with “Lee Mills Award” as the subject to Jennifer.Stephenson@mq.edu.au

 Your personal details and/or name should not appear anywhere on the paper itself, apart from the title page.
 This will ensure blind review of your paper.

-Applicants will be notified of the outcome in early 2021.
+Applicants will be notified of the outcome by the end of June 2022.